picadoh/jload/README.md

     $ docker run --rm picadoh/jload <pid> <agent>

-# Cross-Platform Compilation

-A Makefile is available to make things easier.
-Just run the following command to generate binaries for multiple platforms.

-    $ make

-It will generate an output like the following:

-    GOOS=linux GOARCH=amd64 go build -o 'jload-linux-amd64'
-    GOOS=windows GOARCH=amd64 go build -o 'jload-windows-amd64.exe'
-    GOOS=darwin GOARCH=amd64 go build -o 'jload-darwin-amd64'

 # Installing

 If you have `go` available in your system, you may just:

     go get github.com/picadoh/jload
-    go build github.com/picadoh/jload
     go install github.com/picadoh/jload

-Packages for multiple platforms are still not available elsewere so for now it must be built from source.

 # Running